chris-pearce/MBP-setup/README.md

 # MBP setup <!-- omit in toc -->

-Just a heads up, this setup is obviously very tailored to what works for me.
-Therefore, it's advisable to fork this repo so you can tweak it to suit your needs, especially the dotfiles and shell scripts 🙂.
+Just a heads up, this setup is obviously very tailored to me.
+Therefore, it's probably best to fork this repository so you can tweak it to suit your needs 🙂.

 ## Table of Contents <!-- omit in toc -->